-The notion of the "traditional American family" has transformed as families in the United States have become increasingly more diverse.
-This course is intended to provide senior psychology majors (others may enroll with instructor's permission) with an overview and analysis of a variety of contemporary family systems in the U.S., such as single-parent families, adoptive and foster family systems, families who have children via reproductive technologies, and families with sexual and gender minority parents.
-Taught from a developmental psychological perspective, students will also gain understanding in family systems theory and in research methods for studying family systems.
-Course material will be considered within the context of social issues, questions, and public controversies, e.g., "Is the traditional family disappearing?", "Is the institution of marriage dying or changing?", "Do children need both a mother and a father for optimal development?".
+The notion of the "traditional American family" has transformed as families in the United States (U.S.) have become increasingly more diverse.
+This course for senior psychology majors (others may enroll with instructor's permission) is intended as an overview and analysis of a contemporary family systems in the U.S., such as single-parent families, adoptive and foster family systems, families who have children via assisted reproductive technologies (ART), and those with members who hold minoritized sexual and gender identities.
+Taught from a developmental psychological perspective, students will gain understanding in family systems theory and in research methods for studying families.
+Course material will be considered within the context of social issues, questions, and public controversies.
 The course will address factors that contribute to positive family functioning and healthy outcomes for children and parents.
 Implications for future research, clinical practice, public policy, and law surrounding parenting and families (e.g., custody and placement decisions) will be covered.